Sohaib3611/Quote_Generator/replit.md

 ## Overview

 This is a lightweight, client-side web application that generates and displays inspirational quotes.
-The app fetches random quotes from the Quotable API and provides users with sharing capabilities including copy-to-clipboard and Twitter integration.
-Built with vanilla HTML, CSS, and JavaScript, it focuses on simplicity, performance, and user experience.
+The app uses a curated local database of inspirational quotes and provides users with sharing capabilities including copy-to-clipboard and Twitter integration.
+Built with vanilla HTML, CSS, and JavaScript, it focuses on simplicity, performance, and user experience with reliable quote delivery.

 ## User Preferences